mohclips/Elastic-Certified-Engineer-Exam-Notes/Installation_and_Configuration.md

     * -in (generate certificates from an input file) then the output will be be a zip file containing individual certificate/key files

-Enter password for CA (elastic-stack-ca.p12) :
+:point_right:Enter password for CA (elastic-stack-ca.p12) :
 Please enter the desired output file [node01.p12]:
 Enter password for node01.p12 :